loculus-project/loculus/backend/docs/runtime_view.md

 - Unpreprocessed data: the data that the submitter provides
 - Preprocessed data: the data that the preprocessing pipeline provides/derives based on the unpreprocesed data
 - Revision: a new version of unpreprocessed data associated with an existing sequence ID that is already released
-- Revocation: a new version that is associated with an existing sequence ID that is already released and that is marked as revoked.
+- Revocation: a new version that is associated with an existing sequence ID that is already released and that is marked as revocation.
 Data are empty.

 ## Initial submission